 - In total, invite 400 people.
 (Half of the people we contact will answer, half of those will say yes.)

 - Get 300 beers donated, suggested donation $3.

 2. Throw a spectacle-based fundraiser that activates 50 current volunteers, recruits 20 new volunteers, raises $350-700 for campaign expenses, and gets us in the print and TV media.

-Hold a 401(k) race against the banks.
+- Hold a 401(k) race against the banks.
 People dress up as corporate shills in business suits with corporate logo sponsors and carry briefcases.
-Race 4.01 km to several banks in the city, where we will put up banners showing how much they contributed to last election (federal and state) and what beneficial legislation they got out of it locally.
+Race 4.01 km to several banks in the city, where we will put up banners showing how much they contributed to the last election (federal and state) and what beneficial legislation they got out of it locally.
 Each runner has to pass out five flyers to passersby before going onto the next bank.
-Winner gets a money bouquet and a golden parachute/briefcase/blank check from democracy/money is speech trophy.
+The winner gets a money bouquet and a golden parachute/briefcase/blank check from democracy/money is speech trophy.

 - People pay $5-10 to participate. ($350-700 raised)

 - Reach out to orgs affected by banking (private prisons, enviros, immigration, foreclosures, etc) and ask them to participate.

 - Put up posters around the city and also activate our base.

 - Get media out and use finish line ceremonies as a chance to talk about the problem of money in elections.